PoeWang13/CityDefence/README.md

 MapGrids is your areas grid.

-LoopWaysSize is a list of loops that can occur when creating paths.
+PathLoopWaysSize is a list of loops that can occur when creating paths.